cloud-coder/cascon-2019-kubernetes-apimanager/02-kubernetes-service-creation/02-kubernetes-service-creation.md

 In Kubernetes, actions are not done directly on the nodes, but implement a "desired state" concept which is specified by the administrator and eventually scheduled by the *scheduler*.
 All of the configuration is stored in *etcd* which is a key/value storage that is replicated across all the nodes.
 To add a configuration, a specification for the resources mentioned above is built, and then it is sent through the Kubernetes REST API.
 The most common method is to use the *kubectl* client, which is a CLI that provides access into the cluster to deploy and monitor activities.
-There are other client available, including the Kubernetes UI, but in this lab we will be focused on the kubectl CLI.
+There are other clients available, including the Kubernetes UI, but in this lab we will be focused on the kubectl CLI.

 The IBM Cloud Free Tier allocates a single worker, so everything will be deployed there.
 You can see the workers that have been allocated by using either the ibmcloud or kubectl CLI.